minvws/nl-covid19-notification-app-iccportal/README.md

 ## Changelog

-The changelog for the UI perspective of this project can be found in [this document](https://docs.google.com/document/d/1j33k73TJ7UwTMYK3knbYEyChuPwPFHyDrPXVmyMLRCQ/edit?usp=sharing).
+The changelog for the UI perspective of this project can be found in [CHANGELOG.md](CHANGELOG.md)

 ## Development & Contribution process